VladimirKalachikhin/gpsdPROXY/README.md

 ### Collision detections
 The gpsdPROXY tries to determine the possibility of a collision according to the adopted simplified collision model based on the specified detection distance and the probability of deviations from the course.
 ![collision model](screenshots/s1.jpeg)<br>
- Object `{"class":"ALARM","alarms":{"collisions":[]}}` contains a list of mmsi and position of vessels that have a risk of collision.
+Output collisions data contains a list of mmsi and position of vessels that have a risk of collision.
 The [GaladrielMap](https://github.com/VladimirKalachikhin/Galadriel-map) highlights such vessels on the map and indicates the direction to them on self cursor.
 For the Collision detector to work correctly, you must specify the boat parameters in _params.php_.

+### MOB info
+The gpsdPROXY supports the exchange of "man overboard" information between connected clients.
+Output MOB data contains a GeoJSON object with MOB points and lines.

 ## Compatibility
-Linux, PHP < 8.
+Linux, PHP<8.
 The cretinous decisions made at PHP 8 do not allow the **gpsdPROXY** to work at PHP 8, and I do not want to follow these decisions.

+## Install
+Just copy files to any dir and configure.

 ## Configure
 See _params.php_